What is stereotactic radiation therapy?

 At Northwell Health Cancer Institute, stereotactic radiation therapies are used to destroy cancer cells while minimizing radiation exposure to healthy tissue surrounding the tumor.
-Radiation therapy treatment is provided in a caring and professional environment by staff that is dedicated to making each patient visit as informative and stress-free as possible.
+It is provided in a caring and professional environment by specialists dedicated to making each patient visit as informative and stress-free as possible.
 This begins with an in-depth conversation describing the treatment, including what to expect, possible side effects and goals.
 The personalized treatment also includes careful consideration of current health, family history, age and patient preferences.

 All radiation therapies are administered using evidence-based medicine.
 A multidisciplinary team of doctors—including radiologists, surgeons, pathologists, medical oncologists and radiology oncologists—collaborates on treatment plans to ensure that every aspect of a patient’s plan is precisely coordinated for the best possible outcome.
 This includes ongoing peer review and chart rounds.

 Because convenience is a priority, we offer multiple locations for radiation therapy—enabling you to obtain treatment near where you live or work.

 Advances in radiation oncology are continuously happening at Northwell Health Cancer Institute, allowing us to provide better care and more innovative technologies and treatments for patients.
 Through alliances with leading research organizations such as Cold Spring Harbor Laboratory, we participate in investigator-initiated trials to offer the most leading-edge therapies available.

 Northwell Health Cancer Institute is recognized worldwide for its commitment to providing pioneering treatment for cancer patients.
 Our ongoing focus on improving cancer treatments has contributed to significant advancements that are improving quality of life and survival rates for cancer patients.